apache/royale-docs/component-sets/jewel/jewel-container.md

 parent.addElement(container);
 ```

-where `parent` is the container where the control will be added.
+where `parent` is the container to which the control will be added.

 ## Relevant Properties and Methods